-- encouraging and facilitating communication and collaboration between the OAPs having common goals and/or interdependencies and the implementation of common initiatives and horizontal strategic goals; - supporting the identification of possible JADs and coordinating preparation of large-scale JADs; - preparing the 'Guide for Drivers' which will provide more detailed guidance on the Driver's role, in order to assist in the structured handover procedure and continuity of the Driver's position23; - monitoring the OAPs' progress; - coordinating the reporting of the OAP Drivers which is based on reporting from ALs; - preparing the annual fact sheet about the results of the OAP based on the reporting collection mechanism; - acting as depositary for the reports from ALs and Drivers that can be consulted by OAP participants to check the status of the OAs. - 2) To facilitate the NEC meetings: - facilitating the preparation of the NEC meetings (together with the Presidency); - collecting the Drivers' reports for discussion in the meeting of the NECs; - drafting of Europol findings on the implementation of the OAPs; - informing the NECs about issues of general relevance for the successful implementation of the OAPs, in particular with regard to multidisciplinary cooperation and coordination across OAPs including JADs.
+- encouraging and facilitating communication and collaboration between the OAPs having common goals and/or interdependencies and the implementation of common initiatives and horizontal strategic goals; - preparing the 'Guide for Drivers' which will provide more detailed guidance on the Driver's role, in order to assist in the structured handover procedure and continuity of the Driver's position29; - monitoring the OAPs' progress; - coordinating the reporting of the OAP Drivers which is based on reporting from ALs; - supporting the identification of possible JADs; - collecting data and ensure their coherence for the annual fact sheets about the results of the OAPs and the JADs based on the reporting mechanism; - acting as depositary for the reports from ALs and Drivers that can be consulted by OAP participants to check the status of the OAs. - sharing the ALs' reports with the CHSG Coordinators to enable their reporting. - 2) To facilitate the NEC meetings: - facilitating the preparation of the NEC meetings (together with the Presidency); - collecting the Drivers' reports for discussion in the meeting of the NECs; - drafting of Europol findings on the implementation of the OAPs; - informing the NECs about issues of general relevance for the successful implementation of the OAPs, in particular with regard to multidisciplinary cooperation and coordination across OAPs including JADs.